 There is a quote by Alvin H. Price, PhD, author of 101 Ways to Boost Your Child's Self-Esteem, that's worth remembering: “Parents need to fill a child’s bucket of self-esteem so high that the rest of the world can’t poke enough holes to drain it dry.”

 All children are wonderfully unique.
 It's something to celebrate.
 By helping your child recognize and embrace the qualities that make them special, you'll boost their confidence and guide them to accept and value the differences they see in others.

-The books in this collection are great for inviting discussion with your children about the qualities and abilities that make us each different, being proud of what they can do now, and feeling confident to work hard to achieve whatever they dream of doing in the future.
+The books in this collection are great for inviting discussion with your children about the qualities and abilities that make us each different, and encouraging them to proud of what they can do now and confident to work hard to achieve whatever they dream of doing in the future.

 In Brave Dave, little readers will delight in the story of a little bear named Dave who lives in his older brother, Clarence's shadow.
 Clarence is tall, handsome, and brave... and Dave isn't.
 At least, that's what he thinks, because Dave is unique, and holds an unrealized talent that leads him to understand just how brave and special he truly is in his own right.

 Meanwhile, I Am Me: A Book of Authenticity is a wonderful book illustrated by Peter H. Reynolds that takes kids on a journey of self-discovery.
 With the message of self-acceptance and pure joy, this memorable book teaches that even though we may go through life trying to fit in, learning to shine our own light not only brings us the most happiness in our own lives, but also makes the world a better place.